 6. Although not consistent with my nature, I recognize that thoughtfulness and intimacy are more important than sex to promote family harmony.
 While wife is responsible for orchestrating what happens in our home, harmony begins with thoughtfulness by me and intimacy with me.
 So, she cannot do what I expect when I fail to do what she needs and deserves.

 7. Wife and I committed at the altar to devote ourselves to each other for life.
 I acknowledge that commitment can be confirmed by words but that devotion only appears through action.
 Neither of us deserves to be shortchanged with the lack of devoted actions.
 Time spent in someone’s presence rates the same as action.

 8. There are some things that I cannot excuse in my wife.
 Embarrass me before friends or family; presume my best is not enough, use sex to get her way, challenge my authority in front of others, deny or contradict in words or deeds my claim of being a good sex partner.

 9. In order to respect my own integrity, I pledge to myself that I will be sexually faithful to the woman to whom I vow it.
 However, my integrity is vulnerable.
 Disrespect weakens it.
 Ridicule and scorn crumble it.
 Derision and mockery kill it along with associated promises.

-10. Every step my wife takes away from feminine attractiveness or toward manliness forfeits more of her influence with me.
+10. Every step my wife takes away from feminine attractiveness or toward manliness forfeits more of her likeability and influence with me.